 After earning an undergraduate degree in political science and Chinese Area Studies, Cathé traveled to Taiwan to continue her study of Chinese language.
 At the end of her three-month course work, she stayed on in Taiwan for an additional year, studying Chinese and teaching English, before leaving to spend another six months traveling throughout Asia.
 She returned home for a brief visit only to find herself married and with two (step)children within six months.

-Back home in Michigan, Cathé entered graduate school at the University of Michigan and earned a degree in Chinese Area Studies, while working as a graduate assistant and lecturer in the Women’s Studies Department.
-For several years, she taught at courses at the university level.
+Back home in Michigan, Cathé entered graduate school at the University of Michigan and earned a graduate degree in Chinese Area Studies, while working as a graduate assistant and lecturer in the Women’s Studies Department.
+For several years, she taught courses at the university level.

 After the birth of her second son (the fourth child in the family), Cathé began volunteering at a small Montessori school in Monroe.
 The administrator urged Cathé to become a trained Montessori teacher.
 Once Cathé learned that this training was available in Europe, she packed up her three youngest children and headed for Bergamo, Italy.
 The experience of living in Europe only barely takes second place to the wonderful training she received.